nobuww/simpel-ktp/README.md

 ## Troubleshooting
 * If the CSS doesn’t update, ensure the Tailwind watcher is running and writing to `assets/css/output.css`.
 * If Go build fails with missing modules, run `go mod tidy` to tidy and install dependencies.
-* On Windows, confirm `bun` and `task` are available in your shell PATH.
+* On Windows, confirm `bun` and `just` are available in your shell PATH.

 ---

 ## Development hints
-* Run `task fmt` periodically to keep files formatted.
+* Run `just fmt` periodically to keep files formatted.
-* Use the Taskfile for common commands; it runs the recommended flags and sequence used by the project.
+* Use the Justfile for common commands; it runs the recommended flags and sequences used by the project.